ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 - Make sure you have access to a Mac or Linux terminal.
 - [The Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - a command line interface for running commands against Kubernetes clusters.
 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) - automates your resource provisioning
-- [Docker](https://docs.docker.com/engine/install/) We will be using Docker to create the images that will run your code in Code Engine — make sure you are logged into your Docker account
+- [Docker](https://docs.docker.com/engine/install/) We will be using Docker to create the images that will run your code inside your cluster — make sure you are logged into your Docker account
 - [jq](https://stedolan.github.io/jq/) - a lightweight and flexible command-line JSON processor
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - a free and open source distributed version control system
 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)